 - Digestive Tract Problems – Barium, a contrast medium delivered in a drink or an enema, can help reveal problems in your digestive system.

 - Swallowed Items – If your child has swallowed something like a key or a coin, an X-ray can show the location of that object.

 BEFORE THE TEST

 There is no physical preparation for an X-ray test.
 You should avoid wearing jewelry or clothing with metallic items on your test date.
-We allow walk-in patients for X-ray tests, so therefore, you may have to wait for your turn.
+X-ray tests are provided on a walk-in basis, so therefore, you may have to wait for your turn.